shaylasry/Word-Prediction/Readme.md

 1\. calculation of N_r0, Tr_01 for the current 3-gram

-2\. caluculation of N_r1, Tr10 for the current 3-gram
+2\. calculation of N_r1, Tr10 for the current 3-gram

 3\. the total count of the current 3-gram in both corpuses

 Combiner:

-Combine localy only N_r0,N_r1,Tr_01,Tr10 values.
+Combine locally only N_r0,N_r1,Tr_01,Tr10 values.

-Probability cacluation can accur only by the reducer after we got N_r0,N_r1,Tr_01,Tr10 values from all computers.
+Probability calculation can occur only by the reducer after we got N_r0,N_r1,Tr_01,Tr10 values from all computers.

 Reducer:

-Key sorting implemntation: sort by r value and if r value matched sort by boolean value.
+Key sorting implementation: sort by r value and if r value matched sort by Boolean value.

 Use r and false tag to calculate all N_r0,N_r1,T_r01,Tr10 values for the same r

-Use r and true tag to create each 3-gram with total count r probabilty with N_r0,N_r1,Tr_01,Tr10 final values
+Use r and true tag to create each 3-gram with total count r probability with N_r0,N_r1,Tr_01,Tr10 final values

 Third map-reduce: